 Starting to Exercise

-Think about reasons why you have not been exercising.
+Think about reasons why you haven’t been exercising.
 Then try to come up with some ways to get past what is keeping you from getting exercise.
 For example:

 - I haven’t been active in a very long time.
 Start at a comfortable level and add a little more activity as you go along.
 Choose something you like to do.
 Many people find walking helps them get started.
 Before you know it, you will be doing more each day.
 Some people also find that getting active with a friend makes it easier to get started.